ilndwhr/CoBra/CoBraAnnotator/README.md

 The annotator inserts the annotated span line and constituent lines into the sentence from the input text field, while keeping user-entered IDs and heads exactly as entered.
-It updates subsequent token IDs and heads only after the inserted span according to the selected number of constituents.
-There is an Option to clear all fields and resetting defaults (start ID=0, constituents=3, renumbering=on) after a completed annotation.The output window shows the annotated sentence, with a 'Copy to Clipboard'-button for easy insertion back into your dataset.
+It updates subsequent token IDs and heads only for IDs/heads referring to IDs after the inserted span according to the selected number of constituents.
+There is an option to clear all fields and resetting defaults (start ID=0, constituents=3, renumbering=on) after a completed annotation.
+The output window shows the annotated sentence, with a 'Copy to Clipboard'-button for easy insertion back into your dataset.

-## Installation for the use as Application with .exe
+## Installation for the use as application with .exe

 Download the CoBraAnnotator.exe file and open by clicking on the file.